Key Senate Republican pushes back on GOP leaders: 'Bad decision' to wait a month on police reform - KEYT | KCOY

 The comments came after top Republicans suggested earlier Monday it was unlikely the bill could move before a two-week Fourth of July recess, meaning July 20 would be the soonest such a plan could be considered.

-But that prompted pushback from Sen. Tim Scott of South Carolina, the lone African American GOP senator who is leading his party’s charge to respond to the aftermath of the death of George Floyd, a black man who died in police custody in Minnesota after a white police officer knelt on his neck for nearly nine minutes.
+But that prompted pushback from Scott, the lone African American GOP senator who is leading his party’s charge to respond to the aftermath of the death of George Floyd, a black man who died in police custody in Minnesota after a white police officer knelt on his neck for nearly nine minutes.

 “I think us waiting a month before we vote is a bad decision,” Scott said in the Capitol.
 “I hope we are willing to take up the legislation and let’s get on the record.
 And if it fails, it fails.
 Finding seven folks on the other side of the aisle who want to see this thing to move forward will be helpful.”